U.S. Restricts Electronic Devices On Flights From 8 Muslim Countries

 American officials said they started reaching out on Sunday to make sure the countries and airlines knew the new regulations were coming.

-For the past several years, U.S. authorities have expressed great concern about the bombmaking skills of the al-Qaida satellite in Yemen, and have cited group member Ibrahim al-Asiri in particular.
+For the past several years, U.S. authorities have expressed great concern about the bombmaking skills of the al-Qaida satellite in Yemen and have cited group member Ibrahim al-Asiri in particular.

 Yemen is on Trump's immigration ban, but there are no direct flights from that country to the U.S. However, Yemen is relatively close to the four Gulf states on the airline list.